 7 Obscure Mixing Techniques Used by the Pros

-Most of the time there is an obvious choice.
-Need more mid-range?
+Most of the time there’s an obvious choice.
+Need more midrange?
 Grab an EQ and boost the midrange.
 Need more control of the source?
 Volume automation or compression.
 Easy.
 But sometimes we face strange challenges — like how to get more bass in the kick without running out of headroom.
-Or how to make something sound brighter that doesn’t have much harmonic content above 7 kHz except hiss.
+Or how do we make something sound brighter that doesn’t have much harmonic content above 7 kHz except hiss.
 Well, where there’s a will there’s a way.
 Sometimes the way is just a little less predictable.

-So with that said, here are seven counterintuitive mixing techniques pros regularly use to solve unconventional problems:
+So with that said, here are seven counterintuitive mixing techniques you can use to solve unconventional problems.

 1. Using a low-pass filter for brightness

 What?
 How can using a low-pass filter make something brighter?
 Well, let’s say you have a distorted guitar.
 It’s power goes up to about 5-6 kHz, but after that it’s just noise.
 A treble boost will bring out that noise, clog up your mix, and make the guitar harsh.